jvgomez/jvgomez_page_source/README.md

 - Include YouTube social link (with icon).
 - Include Biicode social link (with icon).
 - Look for a better About Me pic.
+- Include LinkedIn and GitHub interactive banners in about me.